hackclub/camp/cohort_4/playbook/workshops/messenger/README.md

 ## Understanding the Instagram Workshop

-Here is a live demo <!--TODO--> of what we built in the Instagram workshop.
+[Here is a live demo](http://output.jsbin.com/cacaqa) of what we built in the Instagram workshop.

+[Here were the instructions](https://github.com/hackedu/hack-camp/blob/0a240456b0f843310ce97b555a78853fcaabecba/cohort_4/playbook/workshops/instagram/README.md) for the Instagram workshop.

+We're going to do a deep dive into this application to make sure we understand how it works.
+If you're already intimiately famailiar with the code, feel free to skip the Instagram related section and [go here](#recap) and answer the questions to make sure you comprehend it.

 ### Breaking it down